CS2103JAN2017-F12-B3/addressbook-level4/docs/UserGuide.md

 ### 2.18.
 Marking a task as TODO : `undone` or `revert`

-Marks the specified task from the task manager as TODO from being DONE initially.<br>
+Marks the specified task from the Funtasktic as TODO from being DONE initially.<br>
 Format: `undone INDEX` `revert INDEX`

 > Mark the task at the specified `INDEX` as TODO from initially DONE.<br>